Accelerating Client-Side Cryptography with WebGPU

 The state-of-the-art algorithm for computing MSMs is Pippenger’s Bucket Method.
 Pippenger introduces a windowing technique that breaks up each multiplication

-where each scalar is a finite-field element of size -bits is partitioned into smaller sub-scalars of size -bits, where windows or subtasks.
+where each scalar $$x_{i}$$ is a finite-field element of size $$b$$-bits is partitioned into $$K$$ smaller sub-scalars of size $$c$$-bits, where $$K = \frac{b}{c}$$ windows or subtasks.
 The algorithm leverages this partitioning to enable an inherently more parallelizable computation.

 Sparse Matrix Design

-Sparse matrices are two-dimensional data structures with rows and columns, where most elements in the matrix are zero.
+Sparse matrices are two-dimensional data structures with $$m$$ rows and $$n$$ columns, where most elements in the matrix are zero.
 They naturally adapt to the high parallelism afforded by GPU architectures.
 GPUs process a sparse matrix in parallel by spawning many independent threads, organized into blocks and arranged in a grid, with each thread assigned to a separate cell in the matrix.

 Heatmap visualization of the sparse-matrix structure.